elainehoml/LinkedView/README.md

 ## Installation

 Download [Fiji/ImageJ](https://imagej.net/Fiji/Downloads).
 Download this repository and place LinkedView_.py into your Fiji plugins folder.
+LinkedView_.py can be found in the ```main/``` directory.
 Restart Fiji and LinkedView will be in the Plugins menu of your Fiji/ImageJ installation.

 ## Preparing your images